Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 class ProcessorService extends cds.ApplicationService {
   init() {
     this.before("UPDATE", "Incidents", (req) => this.onUpdate(req));
-    this.before("CREATE", "Incidents", (req) => this.changeUrgencyDueToSubject(req.data));
+    // ❌ VULNERABILITY: No DELETE handler at all this.before("CREATE", "Incidents", (req) => this.changeUrgencyDueToSubject(req.data));
     this.on("CREATE", "Incidents", (req) => this.handleIncidentCreation(req));
     return super.init();